Soul Music (novel): Appearance in other media

 An animated adaptation was produced by Cosgrove Hall Films for Channel 4 in 1996.
 It takes the association of the "Band with Rocks In" with the Beatles even further than the book does, evolving their style from 1950s rock and early 1960s beat music (and mixing-bowl haircuts) in Ankh-Morpork, to acid rock in Scrote, to spiritual hippie rock in Quirm.
 In Sto Lat, they sound like the Jimi Hendrix Experience or Bad Company, but are dressed in clothes similar to the Beatles on the cover of the Sgt.
 Pepper's Lonely Hearts Club Band album.
 Also in Quirm, Buddy says that the band is 'more popular than cheeses', referring to John Lennon's famous quote proclaiming the Beatles to be more popular than Jesus.
 In Pseudopolis, their outfits and style resemble the Blues Brothers.
 Crash's band is also given the name "Socks Pastels".

 The soundtrack was released on CD, mp3 and streaming.

 In August 2014, an adaptation was performed at the Rose Theatre, Kingston by Youth Music Theatre UK.
 The musical has been adapted by stand-up comedian Andrew Doyle with original music by Craig Adams.
 Soul Music will be directed by Luke Sheppard (associate director of Matilda the Musical and director of In the Heights) at the Southwark Playhouse and choreographed by Cressida Carré.

-In February 2016, a stage adaption was performed at the Durham Student Theatre by Ooook!
-Productions.
-The production was adapted by Imogen Eddleston and directed by Mikey Bicarregui and Hamish Inglis.